ddelong/ddelong.github.io/shop.md

 ---
 ## Shop

 Writing for this site and maintaining its services are a joy for me.
-However, the webhosting still costs me money, a cost I&#8217;d like to cover.
-Now, asking directly for money isn&#8217;t something I want to do.
-However, if you&#8217;re looking to buy something from Amazon, you can do it from here and I&#8217;ll get a percentage of the sale, at no cost to you.
+However, the webhosting still costs me money, a cost I'd like to cover.
+Now, asking directly for money isn't something I want to do.
+However, if you're looking to buy something from Amazon, you can do it from here and I'll get a percentage of the sale, at no cost to you.

-As an added bonus, I&#8217;m adding links to all the stuff I own or review (that&#8217;s available on Amazon).
+As an added bonus, I'm adding links to all the stuff I own or review (that's available on Amazon).
 Thanks!

 ### Computer